Home

 There is considerable debate within the transgender community about the number and percentage of transsexual people who actually succeed in "going stealth".
 Credible statistics in peer reviewed medical studies don't exist - so we are reduced to considering unsubstantiated claims that range from a majority of post-SRS women to just a few percent.

 What is certain is that the number of transsexual women who go stealth is directly proportional to the number who can pass convincingly as a woman at all times, this being an essential pre-requisite.
 However, [unhelpfully] the proportion of transwomen who can pass is also hotly disputed, with the additional difficulty that in surveys transwomen tend to overestimate their passability - many thinking that they can pass when they are immediately out'ed by observers in the very basic studies conducted.
-For example a college study showed photos of transwomen and cis women to other students and asked if they were male or female, the results were brutal for transwomen.
+For example, a college study showed photos of transwomen and cis women to other students and asked if they were male or female - the results were brutal for transwomen.

 Worrying about passing is rarely an issue for transsexual girls transitioning at a young age, such as 14-year-old Johanna.